cert-manager/website/content/docs/features/empheral-certificates-using-csi.md

 When the Pod is marked for termination, the `NodeUnpublishVolume` call is made to the node's driver which in turn destroys the certificate and key from the nodes file system.

-The CSI driver is able to recover its full state in the event the its Pod being terminated.